CodecoolGlobal/el-proyecte-grande-sprint-1-java-hevniki/README.md

 ## About The Project

-This is a learning project where we worked with Spring Boot and React.
+This is a recipe sharing site built with  Spring Boot on the backend, and two versions of the frontend: one in React, the other in Angular.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>